 An adjustable-rate mortgage (ARM) features an initial period with a fixed interest rate followed by an adjustable phase during which the rate can change.
+The periodic changes are usually tied to a benchmark, such as the London Interbank Offered Rate (LIBOR) or Treasury index.
 ARMs typically feature lower initial interest rates and lower monthly payments for the first few years of the loan, and then they adjust upward (or even down) based on market conditions and loan terms.

-Evergreen Home Loans™ currently offers a 5/1 ARM (sometimes referred to as a fixed-period ARM), in which the interest rate is fixed for the first five years of the loan and then adjusts annually for the remainder of the loan term.
+Evergreen Home Loans™ currently offers a 5/1 ARM (sometimes referred to as a fixed-period ARM), where the interest rate is fixed for the first five years of the loan and then adjusts annually for the remainder of the loan term.

-Refinancing to an adjustable-rate mortgage is less common than refinancing to a fixed-rate loan from an ARM.
-Still, there might be circumstances where refinancing to an ARM makes sense, such as if you’re planning to sell your home in a few short years.
+Refinancing a fixed-rate loan to an ARM is less common than refinancing to a fixed-rate loan from an ARM.
+Still, there might be circumstances when refinancing to an ARM makes sense, such as if you’re planning to sell your home in a few short years.

 To determine if an ARM is right for you, consider these advantages and disadvantages.

 We believe homeownership should be an attainable goal and offer a variety of home loan programs with competitive rates to meet your needs.
 Contact an Evergreen Home Loans officer to explore your financing options.

 Saving money by refinancing to an ARM is dependent on a few factors.
 What are interest rates doing?
 What’s your current loan term?
 How long are you planning on keep your home?
 Overall, it’s an advantage when interest rates are low.

 It may be possible to refinance from one ARM to another.
 It’s always in your best interest to compare advantages and disadvantages, along with the interest rates and costs of a new ARM, to determine if refinancing is the best decision.